fieldrndservices/eulogy/README.md

 ### Packaging using VIPM Pro (recommended)

+__Important__, if creating a package for LabVIEW 2015 from LabVIEW 2017, the [VI Server TCP/IP ports](http://zone.ni.com/reference/en-XX/help/371361P-01/lvhowto/configuring_the_vi_server/) must be different for each version of LabVIEW and verified with the [VIPM](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000P9YmSAK) application _before_ proceeding.
+An error will occur when the VIPM is started if both LabVIEW 2015 and 2017 are running at the same time.
+Basically, VIPM will not know which VI server to use if both versions of LabVIEW are using the same TCP/IP port.

 If VIPM Pro is available, then open the `Eulogy.lvproj` file in any version of LabVIEW newer than 2015 and run the `Package.vi` located in the `Scripts` project library of the Project Explorer window.
 Ensure all dependencies are installed before running the `Package.vi` script.

 Note, the version number for the package is set in the `configs\Eulogy.vipb` file.
 The version number in the VIP build specification file should be modified and saved _before_ running the `Package.vi` script.